OpenDirective/opendirective.github.io/_posts/2020-07-01-music-practice-tools.md

 ## The Technical Stack

 It has to be easy create pages and publish and also include or develop new widgets.
 That means some sort of publishing framework that also supports client side components.
 While WordPress is an established solution I'd much prefer static hosting to n-tier dynamic architectures.
-There's plenty of static site generators and even the static generation options for component frameworks like Next, Nuxt and Svelte.
+There's plenty of static site generators and even the static generation options for component frameworks like Svelte, Next and Nuxt.
 In the end [11ty](https://www.11ty.dev/) won me over with it's light weight simplicity and flexibility.
 While it works with many template languages for creating pages, Mozilla's [nunjucks](https://mozilla.github.io/nunjucks/) offers most functionality in 11ty.

 For client side we need to create widgets that enhance the static content.
 I'm happy as a "pig in muck" crafting good ol' DOM manipulation myself but it does tend to quickly get tedious and "boiler-platey".
 So something is called for that helps without imposing the full overkill weight and fixed abstractions of a runtime framework like [insert your favourite here].
 I'm keen to use svelte as I think it gets so much right, including minimal runtime.
 However, it is usually used for building complete apps with a single component tree and that's not what is wanted here.
 Svelte will build web components and that certainly a possibility, though at the expense of complicating the build process.
 There are other interesting lightweight client runtime-only possibilities including [Hyperapp](https://hyperapp.dev/) and [lit-element](https://lit-element.polymer-project.org/) but in the end I stumbled upon [alpinejs](https://github.com/alpinejs/alpine) via [Tailwind UI](https://tailwindui.com/) and it really hit's the sweet spot.